5 Nurse Practitioner Resignation Letter Examples + How to Write

 The standard protocol when quitting a position is to submit your intentions to your superior via a nurse practitioner resignation letter.
 Verbally informing your boss about your plans to leave is acceptable, but you must also include your resignation in writing to formalize your intent.
 This letter typically is brief but should detail your official intentions to leave and the last day of work at your current position.
 Depending on where you work, the letter may be written to human resources, administration, or a superior.
 You would have to find out the policy for resignation in your organization and make sure that the letter goes to the correct person.

-3 Reasons Why Writing A Nurse Practitioner Resignation Letter Is So Important
+3 Reasons Why Writing a Nurse Practitioner Resignation Letter is So Important

 Whether you are desperate to leave a job or sad to be parting ways, a professional nurse practitioner letter of resignation is a must.